abelsj60/lexical-401/lined-code-node/v1/README.md

 You don't need to fill in every property.
 Lexical's Override API will merge your choices at call site with the default options that were passed when registering nodes on the `LexicalComposer`.
 Sensible fallbacks exist if neither is provided.

-Please see "import/export" for how this affects serialization.
+_See "import/export" for how this affects serialization._

 ### Paragraph and text replacement

-On its own, Lexical has trouble working with bespoke text layouts.
+On its own, Lexical can have trouble working with bespoke text layouts.

 Fortunately, the Override API can help.